Zug massacre: Perpetrator

-Friedrich Heinz "Fritz" Leibacher, a 57-year-old Swiss man, was the perpetrator of the massacre.
-He was born in Zug on 21 July 1944, with two brothers in a middle-class family.
+Friedrich Heinz "Fritz" Leibacher was born in Zug on 21 July 1944, with two brothers in a middle-class family.
 His father said when he started school it was as if "Satan entered him"; he was first arrested at 13 for publicly shooting a rifle and threatening to kill his own mother.
 Afterwards, his parents requested he be sent to a reformatory.
 Following a variety of different diagnoses, in 1960, at the age of 16, he was deemed a potentially dangerous psychopath by a psychiatrist.
 He was released from the reformatory that year.

 He became a drifter, though for some time he was a clerical assistant in Zurich.
 In this period he committed a number of crimes.
 (Note: Among the acts he was accused or convicted for in the period from 1957 to 1969 were: theft, mischief, disturbing the peace, harassment, trespassing, possible extortion, lewdness, damage to property, violation of the Road Traffic Act, sexual immorality with children, public lewd acts, driving without a license, sexual immorality, fraud, attempted fraud, receiving stolen goods, smuggling and forgery.)
 He had never served in the Militia System or the Swiss Armed Forces, having been deemed unfit in 1965.
 That year Leibacher acquired his high school diploma, and started studying law at the University of Zurich.
 His studies only lasted for a semester, as he was arrested for smuggling watches in Turkey and spent a resulting seven months in prison.
 He acquired a business degree, but other than training as a waiter was only occasionally employed.